Diooo/Node.js-MongoDB-userID-collection-practice/README.md

 # Node.js-MongoDB-userID-collection-practice

-It it s a simply project to store UserID, UserEmail with MongoDB
+This is a simply project to store UserID, UserEmail with MongoDB

 Coded in HTML, CSS, JavaScript